-How we rated the best VPNs for Dubai
+How we selected the best VPNs for the UAE

 We identified a specific set of criteria to form our recommendations for the best VPNs for Dubai and the rest of the UAE.
 In particular, those currently in the UAE should use VPNs that allow them to securely access a large number of blocked websites and VoIP services without worrying about data leaks that reveal what websites or services they’re accessing.